giulianopz/lfcs/domains/6-storage-management/e.md

 -  `vfs_cache_pressure`, a parameter which configures how much the system will choose to cache inode and dentry information over other data.

     Basically, this is access data about the filesystem.
-This is generally very costly to look up and very frequently requested, so it’s an excellent thing for your system to cache.
+This is generally very costly to look up and very frequently requested, so it's an excellent thing for your system to cache.
 You can see the current value by querying the proc filesystem again: `cat /proc/sys/vm/vfs_cache_pressure`

     As it is currently configured, our system removes inode information from the cache too quickly.
 We can set this to a more conservative setting like 50 by typing: `sudo sysctl vm.vfs_cache_pressure=50`